bixbydevelopers/capsule-sample-space-resorts/README.md

 #### Outer "book" Queries

-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:MakeReservation -has:continue`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:CommitOrder -has:continue`.
 For example:

 - Make a reservation for a space resort on Mars the third weekend in December for 2 astronauts

-We train these to the goal `MakeReservation`, which is the Action to finalize the transaction.
+We train these to the goal `CommitOrder`, which is the Action to finalize the transaction.
 We also add two flagged signal routes: `CreateItem` and `CreateOrder`.
 We annotate as Values any present inputs for either "find" or "book", such as resort name, planet, search criteria, number of astronauts, etc.
-This creates a plan to first find a space resort that matches the search inputs, then prepare an `Order` and pass it to the `MakeReservation` action, which will present the user with a Confirmation screen to review and agree to the reservation.
+This creates a plan to first find a space resort that matches the search inputs, then prepare an `Order` and pass it to the `CommitOrder` action, which will present the user with a Confirmation screen to review and agree to the reservation.

 #### Inner "book" Queries (Continuations of SpaceResort)

-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:MakeReservation continuation:SpaceResort`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:CommitOrder continuation:SpaceResort`.
 For
 example:

 - Make reservation